fmezou/lappupdate/docs/background_papers/makemkv-background.rst

         ...
         </XML_DIZ_INFO>

-For information at startup, MakeMKV download a GZIP compressed file named ``makemkv.pad.gz`` at http://www.makemkv.com/makemkv.pad.gz?a=7.
+At startup, MakeMKV downloads a GZIP compressed file named ``makemkv.pad.gz`` at http://www.makemkv.com/makemkv.pad.gz?a=7.
 This archive contains only one file (makemkv.pad), which is a PAD too but poorest than the file above.